 When can I visit the new building?

-Construction is well underway, and we hope to welcome you to the new space this year.
+Construction is done!
+We hope to welcome you to the new space soon.

 How much has KRCC raised?